raphael-proust/OGL-SRD5/pages/16.magic/default.md

 _Wondrous item, rare_

 If the stone is touching the ground, you can use an action to speak its command word and summon an earth elemental, as if you had cast the _conjure elemental_ spell.
 The stone can’t be used this way again until the next dawn.
-The stone weighs 5 pounds.
+The stone weighs 2.5kg.

 #### Stone of Good Luck (Luckstone)